geodeasic/OrderTrackingSystem/README.md

 ## Features
 - **Discounting System:** Applies different promotion rules based on customer segments and order history.
 - **Order Status Tracking:** Supports appropriate state transitions for order statuses.
-- **Order Analytics Endpoint:** Returns analytics such as average order value, fulfillment time, and more.
+- **Order Analytics Endpoint:** Returns analytics such as number of orders in last 7 days, average fulfillment time, and more.
 - **Performance Optimizations:** Includes caching for analytics data and batch loading to avoid N+1 query issues.

 ## Getting Started